vectara/py-vectara-agentic/docs/usage.md

         return StopEvent(result="Hello, world!")
 ```

-When the `run()` method in vectara-agentic is invoked, it calls the workflow with the following variables in the StartEvent:
+When the `run()` method in vectara-agentic is invoked, it calls the workflow with the following variables in the `StartEvent`:

 - `agent`: the agent object used to call `run()` (self)
 - `tools`: the tools provided to the agent.
 Those can be used as needed in the flow.
 - `llm`: a pointer to a LlamaIndex llm, so it can be used in the workflow.
 For example, one of the steps may call `llm.acomplete(prompt)`
 - `verbose`: controls whether extra debug information is displayed
 - `inputs`: this is the actual inputs to the workflow provided by the call to `run()` and must be of type `InputsModel`

+If you need to store these variables for us in subsequent events, you can store them in `Context`.

 ### Integrating the Workflow with Your Agent